samjones00/docs/docs/_documentation/web-new.md

 title: Create new Projects with 'x new'
 ---

-All ServiceStack Projects can be created using the .NET Core [x](https://www.nuget.org/packages/x) tool:
+All ServiceStack Projects can be created using the .NET Core [x dotnet tool](https://www.nuget.org/packages/x):

     $ dotnet tool install --global x